-- know how to transfer basic methods from control and system theory to robotics and - are able to apply the adequate methods to describe as well as plan and control the movements of robot arms and mobile robots.
+- know how to transfer basic methods from control and system theory to robotics and - are able to apply adequate methods to model as well as plan and control the movements of robot arms.

 The students are able to identify and evaluate the function and behavior of robots and their integration into the social and economic environment while also considering ethical aspects.